An Inner Conviction To Help Others

 Keep trying until you have exhausted all avenues.

-I assure you, whatever inspires you has been purposefully placed as the seed of potential within you, to serve the lives of others.
+I assure you, whatever inspires you has been purposefully placed within you as the seed of potential, to serve the lives of others.
+The key is to let go of distractions long enough and focus on what is truly meaningful with passion and enthusiasm.